v43d3rm4k4r/SpaceShooter/README.md

 # SpaceShooter
- An attempt at writing a game at free time.
+ An attempt at writing a game from scratch at free time.